matingoshtasbi/EPE/README.md

 ## Description

 This Windows Forms application, built with .NET 6, manages employee information, basic employee details, and evaluation items used for employee performance assessments.
-The application utilizes a SQL Server database with Entity Framework Core Code-First to ensure the creation of the database.
-It performs calculations for employee performance evaluations.
+The application utilizes a SQL Server database with Entity Framework Core Code-First Approch.

 ## Features